Romalu86/AlienShooterEngineSteam/README.md

 The project keeps text `.def` files in `sources\win\imports` and automatically generates the required x86 import libraries into the configuration intermediate directory (`.build`) before linking.
 This avoids depending on legacy DirectX SDK `.lib` files being installed or checked into Git.
 The original Steam 1.22 Win32 resource payload is linked from `sources\win\resources\AlienShooter_retail_exact.res` in both configurations.

-The checked-in `symbols/AlienShooter.pdb` is a reference symbol file.
 Debug builds generate their own PDBs in the corresponding `.build` intermediate directories.

 For testing, place the selected `AlienShooter.exe` beside a legally obtained copy of the game data.
 The Steam executable additionally needs the Steam runtime; the Retail executable does not.

 ## Repository contents

-The repository contains source code, Visual Studio project files, the original Steam 1.22 Win32 resource payload, a reference `AlienShooter.pdb` in `symbols/`, and the third-party source components listed in `THIRD_PARTY_NOTICES.md`.
+The repository contains source code, Visual Studio project files, the original Steam 1.22 Win32 resource payload, and the third-party source components listed in `THIRD_PARTY_NOTICES.md`.
 Original game data, executables and Steam redistributable binaries are not included.

 ## License